cc32d9/eos-work-proposals/001_EOS_History_Database/001_01_proposal.md

 ### Hosting costs

 Hosting of physical and virtual servers needed for development and testing is estimated as US$2000, or 360 EOS.
+Once the development is complete, these servers would either be scrapped, or turned into production systems if a follow-up project decides so.

 ### Total